 Although there are common themes in FLSA cases, claims often turn on specific provisions of the statute, regulations, caselaw and other authority.
 Consequently, although certain basic instructions as set forth in this section may be useful, district courts must carefully consider the precise nature of the issues to be tried in each case, and adopt, reject, modify, or supplement these instructions as appropriate for the case.

 In crafting appropriate instructions, courts must also carefully consider the nature of relevant authority.
 For example, with respect to certain minimum wage and overtime exemptions, the Secretary of Labor has promulgated regulations pursuant to express delegation of statutory authority.
 See, e.g., 29 C.F.R. § 541.
 In addition, the Secretary of Labor and Department of Labor’s Wage and Hour Division have established a substantial body of “interpretive guidance.”
 Much of this guidance is published in the Code of Federal Regulations.
 See, e.g., 29 C.F.R.
 Ch.
 531 subpart C, Ch.
 775-94.
 Other guidance appears in the form of interpretive bulletins and private opinion letters.
-When considering agency interpretations, “a court must first ask whether Congress has directly spoken to the precise question at issue.”
-Glover v.
-Standard Federal Bank, 283 F.3d 953, 961 (8th Cir.
-2002) (citing Chevron U.S.A., Inc. v.
-Natural Resources Defense Council, Inc., 467 U.S. 837, 842 (1984)). “[T]he plain meaning of a statute or regulation controls, if there is one, regardless of an agency’s interpretation.”
+When considering agency interpretations, “courts must exercise independent judgment in determining the meaning of statutory provisions.”
+Loper Bright Enterprises v.
+Raimondo, 603 U.S. 369, 394 (2024). “[T]he plain meaning of a statute or regulation controls, if there is one, regardless of an agency’s interpretation.”
 St. Luke’s Methodist Hospital v.
 Thompson, 182 F. Supp.
 2d 765, 775 (N.D.
 Iowa 2001) (citing Hennepin County Med.
 Ctr. v.
 Shalala, 81 F.3d 743, 748 (8th Cir.
-1996)).
+1996)); see also Loper Bright, 603 U.S. at 392.

 Where there is room for agency interpretation, interpretive guidance from the Secretary of Labor and Wage and Hour Division may, in certain circumstances, be entitled to varying degrees of “deference” or “respect” by courts, depending on the form of guidance.
-See Kisor v.
+See Loper Bright, 603 U.S. at 394; Kisor v.
 Wilkie, 139 S.Ct.
 2400 (2019); Christensen v.
-Harris County, 529 U.S. 576, 587 (2000); Chevron, 467 U.S. at 842; Skidmore v.
+Harris County, 529 U.S. 576, 587 (2000); Skidmore v.
 Swift & Co., 323 U.S. 134 (1944).

 Employee and Enterprise Coverage, Employee v.
 Independent Contractor